snendev/bevy-reactive-blueprints/README.md

 }
 ```

-See the examples and tests for more information.
+See the tests (and the example in the editor crate) for more information.

 ## TODOs